PierreBrunetot/PulsechainConkyDashboard/README.md

 ## Features

 - Real-time monitoring of CPU, RAM, and disk usage

-- Display of Lighthouse Beacon, Lighthouse Validator, and Geth logs
+- Display of logs for Lighthouse Beacon, Lighthouse Validator, and Geth

+- Tracking of Geth Sync Status and Active Validators

+- Monitoring of the latest block

+- Geth and Lighthouse connected peers

 - PLS balance tracking

 - Customizable desktop wallpaper for Ubuntu

 ## Prerequisites